Kendari: Demographics

 Around 90 percent of Kendari's population are members of groups native to the region such as Tolaki, Muna, Buton, and Moronene; the rest are mostly migrants from other parts of Indonesia.
-There are 173,987 males and 171,120 females in the city.
+There were 176,279 males and 174,806 females in the city in mid 2023.
 The population grew by 1.7 percent in 2020, with Baruga district growing the most (5.38 percent) while the Kambu district decreased the most, losing 0.9 percent of its population.
-The most densely populated district is the Kadia district with 5,650 people per square kilometer, while the least was Nambo.
-The most populated district was West Kendari with 42,230 people while the least populated is Nambo, which has a population of 11,170 people.
+The most densely populated district was the Kadia district with 5,488 people per square kilometer in 2023, while the least was Nambo.
+The most populated districts in 2023 were Poasia with 42,409 people and West Kendari with 42,374 people, while the least populated was Nambo, which has a population of 12,315 people.
 According to Statistics Indonesia, 189,534 people are considered part of the workforce as of 2020.
 Most of the city's population are Muslim, with considerable Christian, Buddhist, and Hindu minorities.